The Best Things to Do in Bogota, Colombia

 The Best Coffee Shops

-Colo Coffee Usaquen – There are five branches of Colo Coffee in Bogota but we loved the outdoor, jungle vibes in Usaquen.
-Colo Coffee actually source and roast their own beans on-site in Usaquen.
-They offer three main types of beans, diverse, ancestral and contemporary- all with different backgrounds and flavour profiles.
-Their ancestral beans, for example, pay homage to traditional Colombian farming and harvesting methods.
+Colo Coffee Usaquen – There are five branches of Colo Coffee in Bogota but I loved the outdoor, jungle vibes in Usaquen.
+Colo Coffee actually sources and roasts its own beans on-site in Usaquen.
+They offer three main types of beans, diverse, ancestral, and contemporary- all with different backgrounds and flavour profiles.

-Azahar Cafe 93 – Azahar is a must-visit when in Parque 93.
-They have some of the best brews in Bogota and I just love their cosy interior too.
-It’s a great place to bring a laptop and do some work for a while too.
+Azahar Coffee – Azahar is a must-visit when in Parque 93.
+They have some of the best brews in Bogota, and I just love their cosy interior too.
+It’s a great place to bring a laptop and do some work for a while, too.

 Varietale – Another great coffee shop in Bogota, that sources beans from all over the country.
 Choose from a machine espresso or americano for a full punch of flavour or opt for a filter method like V60 or Chemex for a subtle and lighter taste of Colombian best beans.